espressif/esp-at/docs/en/AT_Command_Examples/bluetooth_le_at_examples.rst

 ..
 Important::
   In the following steps, the operations starting with ``{IDF_TARGET_NAME} Bluetooth LE server`` only need to be executed at {IDF_TARGET_NAME} Bluetooth LE server, and those Bluetooth LE client only need to be executed at the Bluetooth debugging assistant of the mobile phone.

 #.
-First, you need to download the Bluetooth LE debugging assistant on the mobile phone, such as nRF Connect app (Android) and LightBlue (iOS).
+First, you need to download the Bluetooth LE debugging assistant on the mobile phone, such as LightBlue.

 #.
 Bluetooth LE initialization.